Newt93/BRC20Tokens/README.md

 # BRC20Tokens
-Some BRC-20 Token JSON object "contracts" for ordinals
+Some BRC-20 Token JSON object "contracts" for ordinals <br>
+Available for subscribers / people who donate only!